 Jesus’ heart is for people.
 He came, “to seek and save what was lost.”
 (Luke 19:10).
 He earnestly seeks all, and graciously receives all who will come to Him in repentance.

 During his earthy ministry, not only did Jesus teach in the temple, He went out into the streets to intentionally seek out adulterers, thieves, prostitutes, and outcasts—those who would be loathed and discarded by society.
 Those people had been accustomed to being confronted with distain.
 Yet, Jesus met them with love and grace.

 Even while staked to a wooden cross and in excruciating pain as passersby jeered at Him, Jesus’ first recorded words from the cross were, “Father, forgive them, for they do not know what they are doing” (Luke 23:34).
 Despite the atrocities committed against Him, Jesus’ heart was steadfast in forgiving those who maliciously put Him there.

 The Bible gives scores of examples of people who did evil things, but who repented and received God’s forgiveness.
-David, for example, committed adultery with Bathsheba and, in an attempt to cover up his sin, orchestrated the execution of her husband.
+For example, David committed adultery with Bathsheba and, in an attempt to cover up his sin, orchestrated the execution of her husband.
 Yet, David later repented and received forgiveness.

 In Paul’s letter to the church of Corinth, he reminded them of who they were before Christ, and who they became in Christ.
 In the past, some had been, “sexually immoral, idolaters, adulterers, male prostitutes, homosexual offenders, thieves, greedy, drunkards, slanderers, and swindlers” (1 Cor.
 6:9-10).
 Paul wrote, “that is what some of you were”, but goes on to tell them, “you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (vs.11).